 Flexibility to support grid planning

-The discussion will provide details on the characterisation of the storage and flexibility and the features of the new planning tool.
-It will also provide insight on the long-term scenarios used to represent the European system.
+The discussion provides details on the characterisation of the storage and flexibility and the features of the new planning tool.
+It also provides insight on the long-term scenarios used to represent the European system.

 What will you learn:

 - Dynamic optimisation of trade-offs between flexibility, storage and classical grid investments